Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Introduction

-Contrary to both of these works, we answer the converse question: \textit{What is the minimum achievable risk when a model is quantized according to a pre-specified bit budget of $B$ bits per dimension?} Moreover, in contrast to these previous works, our approach does not assume any distributional knowledge about the model $\thetav$ or the data matrix $\Wv$.
-As a consequence, our proposed linear model quantization strategies are minimax optimal, i.e. optimal in the worst-case sense for model weights over a Euclidean ball.
-Our work can be seen as a generalization of \cite{zhu_neurips_2014}, which considers Gaussian sequence models, to general least-squares regression models.\\
+In contrast to these works, we answer the question: \textit{What is the minimum achievable risk when a model is quantized according to a \textbf{pre-specified} bit budget of $B$ bits per dimension?} Moreover, we adopt a minimax approach, and we do not assume any prior distributional knowledge about the latent parameter $\thetav$ or the feature matrix $\Xv$.
+Consequently, our proposed model quantization strategies are minimax optimal, i.e. optimal in a worst-case sense.
+Our work can be seen as a generalization of Gaussian sequence models \cite{zhu_neurips_2014} to general least-squares regression models.

-In addition to our lower bound, we also propose random subspace embedding-based model quantization algorithms that have a near optimal performance with respect to our minimax lower bound in Thm. \ref{thm:minimax_error_lower_bound}.
-At a first glance, it seems as if solving \eqref{eq:bit_constrained_least_squares} in its full generality requires us to have a quantization-aware learning algorithm.
-However, we note that our lower bound expression is comprised of two terms that can be interpreted as the sum of the \textit{unavoidable learning risk} that is persistent even in the absence of any bit-budget constraint, and an \textit{excess quantization risk} that depends on the bit-budget.
-This suggests that if there exist tight upper bounds that also have this separation property, then learning can be designed independent of bit-budget with only post-learning quantization taking the bit-budget into account.
-We use the idea of democratic (or Kashin) representations \cite{lyubarskii, studer2012} to show that this hypothesis is indeed true.
-Democratic representations have recently been used for distributed learning \cite{safaryan2021, saha2021democratic, chen_2020_breaking_trilemma}.
-We show that such embeddings prove effective for minimax optimal model compression too.
+We also propose randomized subspace embedding-based model quantization algorithms that have a near optimal performance (up to constant factors) with respect to our minimax lower bound.
+We note that our lower bound expression is comprised of two terms that can be interpreted as the sum of the \textit{unavoidable learning risk} that is persistent even in the absence of any bit-budget constraint, and an \textit{excess quantization risk} that depends on the bit-budget.
+This suggests that we can have tight upper bounds that also have this separation property, by first learning the model parameters agnostic to any bit-budget constraints, and then subsequently quantizing them.
+We use the idea of democratic (or Kashin) representations \cite{lyubarskii, studer2012, safaryan2021, DSC_early_access, chen_2020_breaking_trilemma} to show that this hypothesis is indeed true.